Freelancing Success Story

 I began working on your old website, TopAdmin and experienced quite a bit of success over there.
 It was my main source of income, so to speak.
 I was sad when the website closed down because I kinda had to start all over again, but there were a few people who insisted we continue to work together, even if the site wasn’t available anymore.
 This made me feel so warm and fuzzy inside 🙂 I couldn’t believe that, to them, I was irreplaceable!

 Surprisingly, I’m actually quite active on Fiverr right now.
+Hope you understand the ways of knowing tok.
 I have set up 3 “shy” writing gigs and, in just a few short months, I managed to make quite an impressive (at least to me) number of sales.

 In parallel with Fiverr, I constantly try to find other sources of income as well.
 I also run 2 websites of my own, I set up an online portfolio (which is still ‘in the works’) and, at the same time, I do what I can to be able to maintain a balance between freelancing, studying and everything else.